Five magnificent websites for intermediate level students of English

 Another advantageous trait of BBC articles is their tendency to include contributions from experts or quotations from interviews.
 Have a look at this short extract from the article about viable businesses:

 Of course, quotations contain more natural spoken language features than the normal descriptive journalism.
-As you can see above, the subject uses natural spoken language features such as contractions (“you’re” and “I’ve”), and short sentences without a verb (“Family and everything”).
+As you can see in the quotation above, the subject uses natural spoken language features such as contractions (you’re and I’ve), and short sentences without a verb (“Family and everything”).
 There’s also some idiomatic language.
 For example, “put food on the table” means to provide enough money to cover the basic necessities a person needs to survive.

-Covering so many BBC articles ensures the repetition of vocabulary, phrasal verbs and collocations
+Covering so many BBC articles allows for the repetition of vocabulary, phrasal verbs and collocations

 I’m sure that I have covered a few hundred BBC articles with some of my long-term students.

 Many of the articles adhere to a similar format and are written in a fairly similar style.
 Moreover, many of the work-related articles have overlapping themes.
 This means that the same vocabulary, phrasal verbs and collocations pop up in different articles.
-Such repetition is certainly not detrimental to a student’s acquisition of the English language.
+Such repetition is certainly beneficial when it comes to a student’s acquisition of the English language.

-When it comes to digital resources and websites for intermediate level students, BBC news articles are a teacher’s dream.
-Students can really find themselves in these articles, and relate their own work-life circumstances to the content.
+With regard to digital resources and websites for intermediate level students, BBC news articles are a teacher’s dream.
+Students are invariably able to relate their own work-life circumstances to the content.
 Finally, articles from sections such as BBC future and BBC Tech not only offer students a thorough English language workout, but an intriguing educational experience as well.

 I didn’t discover Psychology Today for its fascinating articles until about six months after I started teaching students online.

-One of the most appealing traits of articles on Psychology Today is that many of them are written in the first person.
+One of the most appealing traits of articles on Psychology Today is that many of them are written in the first person (with 'I').
 This helps students of English to really become engrossed in a writer’s personal experiences and true stories.
-On a similar note, check out this page which details how I write my own texts to inspire students.
+On a similar note, read all about how I write my own texts to inspire students.

 I thoroughly believe in the power of directly transferring sentences which contain the pronoun ‘I’ to one’s individual Word-Phrase Table.
 Ideally, these sentences should contain a target word or phrase to learn.
 However, the Word-Phrase Table can still store sentences which are meaningful for a student without a target word or phrase.

-Articles on psychology today can generate fascinating discussion with intermediate level students.
+Articles on Psychology Today generate fascinating discussion with intermediate level students.
 Some of the first articles I used with students include Azadeh Aalai’s account of quitting social media cold turkey.
 Another article I found is Alex Lickerman’s post about the pros and cons of sticking religiously to routine.

-Check out these articles and explore Psychology Today!
+Check out both of these articles and explore Psychology Today!

 BBC 6 Minute English is a long-running series of topical discussion stretching back to 2013.